nais/doc/tenants/nav/security/auth/idporten.md

 The access token provided by the sidecar should only be accepted and used by your application.

-In order to access other applications, you should exchange the token in order to get a new token that is correctly scoped to access a given application.
+To access other applications, you need a token scoped to the target application.

-For ID-porten, use the [token exchange grant (TokenX)](tokenx.md#exchanging-a-token) to do this.
+For ID-porten, use the [token exchange grant (TokenX)](tokenx.md#exchanging-a-token) to exchange the token for a new token.

-[^1]: A sidecar is an additional container that runs alongside your application in the same Kubernetes [_Pod_](https://kubernetes.io/docs/concepts/workloads/pods/).
+!!! tip "Recommended: JavaScript Library"

+    See <https://github.com/navikt/oasis> for an opinionated JavaScript library for token validation and exchange.